fluencelabs/trust-graph/README.md

 - `get_weight` returns result among all the certificates, on the other hand, `get_weight_from` return certificates containing trust by the issuer only

 ## How to use it in TS/JS
-1. Add `export.aqua` as in Aqua [documentation](https://doc.fluence.dev/aqua-book/libraries#in-typescript-and-javascript)
+1. Add `export.aqua` as in the Aqua [documentation](https://doc.fluence.dev/aqua-book/libraries#in-typescript-and-javascript)
 2. Add the following to your dependencies
    - `@fluencelabs/trust-graph`
    - `@fluencelabs/aqua`